Thiruparankundram: History and significance

 The western edge of the Thiruparankundram hill is home to ancient Jain beds with Tamil Brahmi inscriptions dated between 2nd century BCE and 2nd century CE.
-Uphill, the hills has several other Jain bas-reliefs of Parsvanatha and Mahavira with inscriptions, dated to about the 8th to 9th century.
-The traditional name of these Jain beds is "Pancha Pandava" beds, reflecting the local historic belief that the beds were one of the places where the five brothers of the Mahabharata fame rested.
-The southern side of the hill has a natural spring called Saraswati Tirtha as well as another Thirupparankundram rock-cut cave temple that some have proposed was an ancient Jain temple converted into Shaiva temple in the 7th century and expanded in the 13th century.
-Some Hindu pilgrims circumambulate around the entire Thiruparankundram hill given the many religious monuments and history here.
+Uphill, there are several other Jain bas-reliefs of Parsvanatha and Mahavira along with inscriptions, dated to the 8th to 9th century CE.
+The traditional name of these Jain beds is "Pancha Pandava" beds, reflecting the local historic belief that the beds were one of the places visited by the five Pandava brothers of the Mahabharata.
+The southern side of the hill has a natural spring called Saraswati Tirtha and a rock-cut cave temple that was purportedly an ancient Jain temple converted into Shiva temple in the 7th century CE and expanded later in the 13th century CE.
+Hindu pilgrims circumambulate around the entire Thiruparankundram hill given the presence of the various religious monuments here.

-A steady flight of stone stairs and walkway from the north end, as well as another from the south end, lead to the top of the hill on the western side where there is another rock-cut pre-9th century Kasi Viswanathar temple – named after the one in Varanasi – with a natural water tank and an overview of the rural scenery around Madurai.
-The stone walkway is marked and has Torana-like gateways along the way.
-Covered mandapa (choultry) are found along the hike.
-Some caverns feature Jain Tirthankara images along the way, confirming the hills importance to Jainism.
-The cave temple at the top is a Hindu temple dedicated to Shiva with a few inscriptions.
+A steady flight of stone stairs and walkway from the northern end, and another path from the southern end, lead to the top of the hill.
+The stone walkway is marked and has torana-like gateways and mandapas along the way.
+There are caverns that feature the images of Jain Tirthankaras along the way.
+On the western side where there is a rock-cut temple dedicated to Kasi Viswanathar, and dated to 7th century CE, which has a few inscriptions.